kaustubh0201/Movie-Booking/README.md

 <!-- ABOUT THE PROJECT -->
 # Movie Booking Service

-REST APIs to get different movies in various cities made using Spring Boot framework, Mongo Database, and Redis Cache.JSON Web Token have been used for authentication and authorization.
+REST APIs to get different movies in various cities made using Spring Boot framework, Mongo Database, and Redis Cache.
+JSON Web Token have been used for authentication and authorization.

 <hr>